 Israel: Antitrust Authority

-In recent years, there has been a shift in IAA’s mission and purpose.
-From focusing almost solely on the enforcement of the Antitrust Act, to prevent and eliminate anticompetitive practices by businesses, the IAA has increasingly focused on taking proactive measures to improve competition in the markets and on promoting pro-competitive policies and regulation.
+Recent years have brought a shift in the IAA's mission and purpose.
+From focusing almost solely on the enforcement of the Antitrust Act, preventing and eliminating anticompetitive practices by businesses, the IAA has increasingly focused on taking more proactive measures to improve competition in the markets and promoting pro-competitive policies and regulation.

 Advocacy and market studies